 Deadpool – a gleeful, self-referential character bathed in satire, gets his first taste of the big screen.
 Well, sort of.
 Deadpool technically made his first appearance in the very forgettable, X-Men: Origins.
 But the film messed up the character so bad, that I’m literally not counting that version as Deadpool.

 I’m happy to report that director Tim Miller, puts the real Deadpool front and centre, with Ryan Reynolds giving the character another crack.
 This time, his portrayal is spot on.
-He perfectly captures the character’s cock-and-balls attitude and his awareness of his fictional status.
-This film is a breath of fresh air in the superhero genre.
-The splurge of superhero films has become tiresome, but the foul-mouthed Deadpool has given the genre a much-needed shake-up.
+He perfectly captures Deadpool’s cock-and-balls attitude and his awareness of his fictional status, breathing new life into the superhero genre.
+Over the past few years, there’s been a splurge of superhero films, but the foul-mouthed Deadpool has given the genre a much-needed shake-up.

 Deadpool is the most faithful comic-book adaptation in years.
 It’s essential viewing for superhero fans, but I also recommend it to those who don’t normally like superhero films.
 Deadpool is hugely enjoyable, action-packed and straight to the point.
 I look forward to the sequel.